Skating school info in English

 To keep the lacing from loosing, make a knot before the first set of hooks.
 End the lacing with a tight knot at the top.
 You can hide the knot inside the boot next to the tongue, to avoid the laces hanging loose.
 Laces that are too long should be shortened to fit the boot.

 The boot must give support to the ankle and ankles must remain straight inside the boots.
 Skating becomes difficult and hurtful on the feet, if ankles cannot be held straight (see picture 2).
-A good skate boot can be recognized by holding the skate horizontally (picture 3): the leg should remain stiff and not bend downwards loosely.
+A good skate boot can be recognised by holding the skate horizontally (picture 3): the leg should remain stiff and not bend downwards loosely.

 The blades are extremely sensitive and can be easily damaged, so we advise you to always use blade guards when walking with the skates outside the ice.